-There are two types of state parole violators: convicted and technical.
+There are two types of state parole violators: technical and convicted.

 Convicted Parole Violator (CPV)

-A parolee who violates parole by committing a new crime while on parole.
+A CPV is a parolee who violates parole by committing a new crime while on parole OR while delinquent on parole.
 For a parolee to be recommitted as a CPV:

 (1) The crime must be committed during the period of parole or while delinquent on parole; and

 (2) The crime must be punishable by imprisonment; and,

 (3) Parolee must be convicted or found guilty by a judge or jury,